underscoreio/essential-scala/src/pages/collections/seq.md

 ### Documentation

 Discovering Scala's collection classes is all about knowing how to read the API documentation.
-Look up the `Seq` and `List` types now and answer the follo
+Look up the `Seq` and `List` types now and answer the following:

  - There is a synonym of `length` defined on `Seq` -- what is it called?